UWDATA515/HW4/README.md

 Inside `knn.py`, write a function interface, `knn_regression(n_neighbors, data, query)` for a function that implements the k-nearest neighbors algorithm for regression.
 (1pt)

 At this time, write ONLY the interface.
 We are practicing test-driven development - write the interface first, then proceed to the next step, without any implementation.
 To make your code valid, you should return a dummy value or throw an exception, but you do not do a real computation until after you have written tests.
+Commit your code after this step.

 The function takes 3 parameters:
 1. Parameter `k`, or `n_neighbors`. `n_neighbors` must be an integer and must be greater than 0.